 At the bottom of Central Tilba’s tree-lined main street, the ABC Cheese Factory, also known as Tilba Real Dairy, continues a tradition started in its dairy in 1891, offering award-winning cheeses from local jersey cows.
 You will also find the south coast’s most extensive range of honey to sample and buy.

-Taking a guided walk to learn more about the fascinating history of this charming district is just another one of the highly recommended things to do in Tilba.
+Taking a guided walk with Tilba Walks Heritage Talks Walking Tours will reveal more fascinating history of this charming district, and is just another one of the highly recommended things to do in Tilba.

 Shops and cafes